 Starting at 7:30 a.m. on Wednesday, January 28, repair work will take place at two separate locations.

-Beginning Saturday, November 29, University Park Drive from Arcola Avenue to Truesdale Drive will be closed for underground utility work by a private contractor.
+Beginning Wednesday, January 28, Broadway Avenue from Atkinson Street to Broder Street will be closed for underground utility work by a private contractor.

 On Monday, January 26 media and Regina residents are invited to join City Council and the family of Jon Ryan for a special flag raising.

 Investigators have determined that the fire at 3015 Parliament Avenue was caused by careless cooking.

 The public is invited to an Open House to review and comment on the proposed Skywood Concept Plan.

 Regina Transit launched a new trip planning tool through Google Maps transit for customer use.

 Regina Transit is the first municipal transit system in Saskatchewan to have heated bus shelters.

 Residents have until January 31 to treecycle their natural Christmas tree at one of four depots.

 The upgrade at the plant will increase the City of Regina’s wastewater treatment capacity and modernize the facility through improvements to the plant to respond to increasing population and economic growth demands.